BoltzExchange/boltz-backend/docs/deployment.md

 Prerequisites:

-* The latest [node.js lts and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
+* The latest [Node.js LTS and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
 We recommend using [nvm](https://github.com/nvm-sh/nvm#install--update-script) to manage npm installs: `nvm install --lts`
 * [rsync](https://github.com/WayneD/rsync) (needed to compile the `TypeScript` code)

 Boltz Backend requires a synced Bitcoin Core Instance to connect to the Bitcoin mainchain.
-Similarly, Elements Core to connect to the Liquid sidechain etc. Bitcoin Core must:
+Similarly, Elements Core to connect to the Liquid sidechain etc. Bitcoin/Elements Core must:

 * Have the transaction index enabled: `txindex=1`
 * Enable ZeroMQ streams for raw blocks and raw transactions: (`zmqpubrawblock=tcp://<host>:<port>` and `zmqpubrawtx=tcp://<host>:<port>`)

 Boltz requires a [LND](https://github.com/LightningNetwork/lnd) or [CLN](https://github.com/ElementsProject/lightning/) node running on Bitcoin to be present.
 For LND, no special configuration is needed, all [official release binaries](https://github.com/lightningnetwork/lnd/releases) are compatible.

 ## Config Sample